 - It's a California twist on a traditional Mediterranean dish.

 - Pasta: Any shape can be used.
 Here I used gluten-free penne.
 (Or skip the pasta and serve the avocado pesto with zucchini noodles.)

 - Hemp seeds: For a nutty flavor.
 If you don't need to make this dish nut-free, you can substitute an equal amount of pine nuts or walnuts.

 - Nutritional yeast: This seasoning provides a savory, cheesy flavor.
-I love it in tofu scramble and on popcorn.
+I love it in pesto tofu scramble, vegan macaroni and cheese, and on popcorn.

 When shopping for avocados, I've found that it's best to choose ones that have a little piece of the stem still attached.
 If the stem is missing, don't buy it.

 Most likely you will be purchasing avocados that are unripe, which is a good thing.
 Simply let them ripen on your kitchen counter for a few days.

 When the avocado starts to feel a little soft when gently squeezed, try to pull out the stem.
 If the stem comes out with no resistance, check the color of the small circle under the stem:

 Brown: The avocado is either overripe or is blemished.